MBA Accreditation: What is It?

 Accreditation is an independent evaluation process designed to recognize colleges and universities that meet rigorous academic standards.
 In order to gain accreditation, institutions of higher learning must demonstrate their academic quality to an independent accrediting agency.

-This practice dates back to the 1880s, when the first regional accrediting agencies formed to create high educational standards and monitor admissions procedures.
+This practice dates back to the late 1800s to early 1900s, when the first regional accrediting agencies formed to create high educational standards and monitor admissions procedures.
 Since then, accrediting agencies have developed rigorous standards that colleges and universities must meet to earn accreditation.
 While accrediting agencies operate independently, the government regulates the process.
 In 1965, Congress passed the Higher Education Act, which authorizes the U.S. Department of Education (ED) to oversee accrediting agencies.

 Today, multiple regional and national accrediting agencies grant accreditation to institutions of higher learning.
 These accrediting agencies serve an important function.
 Accreditation serves the public interest, ensuring that students receive a quality education by requiring colleges and universities to meet high academic standards.
-With more than four thousand colleges and universities in the United States, accreditation also helps students and employers determine the value of a particular degree.
+With more than six thousand colleges and universities in the United States as of 2018, accreditation also helps students and employers determine the value of a particular degree.

 Each independent accrediting agency develops their own criteria for accreditation.
 These standards may include an institution's educational quality, financial stability, and ethical principles.
 Accrediting agencies often examine student learning outcomes such as student retention, assessment of particular skills, graduate placement records, and student satisfaction.
 Once an institution has earned accreditation, it must undergo a regular periodic review process in order to maintain its accredited status.